LLNL/fastcam/README.md

 The FastCAM package runs on **Python 3.x**.
 The package should run on **Python 2.x**.
 However, since the end of product life for 2.x has been announced, we will not actively support it going forward.
 All extra requirements are available through *pip* installation.
 On *IBM Power* based architecture, some packages may have to be hand installed, but it's totally doable.
+We have tested on Linux, MacOS and Windows.
+Let us know if you have any issues.

 The primary functionality is demonstrated using a **Jupyter notebook**.
 By following it, you should be able to see how to use FastCAM on your own deep network.